metabase/metabase/docs/operations-guide/running-metabase-on-heroku.md

 ### Database Syncs

-You may want to ensure that your Staging database is synced with Production before you deploy a new version.
+You may want to ensure that your staging database is synced with production before you deploy a new version.
 Luckily with Heroku you can restore a backup from one app to another.

 For example, assuming your production app is named `awesome-metabase-prod`, this command will create a backup: